-Sunshine Village Access Road 8.2 km one way Starting Point: Sunshine Village access road, 7 km West of Banff on the Trans-Canada Highway The Sunshine Village access road begins its steady rise almost immediately, and offers a few steep ramps along the way to its termination at the ski area parking at the base of the Sunshine gondola.
+Sunshine Village Access Road Starting Point: Sunshine Village access road, 7 km West of Banff on the Trans-Canada Highway The Sunshine Village access road begins its steady rise almost immediately, and offers a few steep ramps along the way to its termination at the ski area parking at the base of the Sunshine gondola.
 Vehicular traffic is moderate in the summer months, but be aware as the road is narrow and twisty throughout its length.
 Rules of the Road Always ride on the right, pass others on their left.
 If you are riding on a road with a sidewalk, stay on the road.
-Obey all traffic rules when riding on roads.
+Plan Ahead and Prepare Obey all traffic rules when riding on roads.
 At intersections, use hand signals to let drivers know which direction you will be travelling.
-Plan Ahead and Prepare On highways, ride as close as possible to the right-hand edge or curb.
+On highways, ride as close as possible to the right-hand edge or curb.
 For your safety, it is recommended that you ride single file.
 Stay within the posted speed limits.